aic-collections/fcrepo-testing/README.md

 ./test-gets --config config/localhost.yaml --data source-data/loaded-uris/{previously_saved_file}.txt
 ```

+The result should be all "200 OK" messages.
 If you see 500s, something went wrong somewhere with the backup/restore process.